jbaubree/vitesse-enterprise/README.md

 On top of what was mentioned by [Anthony Fu](https://github.com/antfu/) in the original [post](https://github.com/antfu/vitesse#why), working in conjunction with others often requires strict styling rules.
 Creating a seamless developer experience across VSCode, CLI and CI/CD consumes time.
-Vue, Vite and, Vitesse, are amazing tools for web developmen and are now my go to choices for development.
+Vue, Vite and, Vitesse, are amazing tools for web development and are now my go to choices for development.
 To avoid repeating myself over and over again for to get this configurations going, I decided to fork Vitesse repository and create a baseline project for my own (or other people) use, enabling us to be *vite*.